 What happens if I use a disambiguation dialog, but no intents at or above the specified threshold are matched?

 When this happens, the fallback dialog is triggered if one exists.
 Otherwise, the default fallback message is sent to the consumer.
-For more on fallback, see here.

 How many disambiguation dialogs can I create?

-Like fallback dialogs, there can be only one disambiguation dialog in a bot.
+There can be only one disambiguation dialog in a bot.